ilyakava/cs344/Student Contributions/Notes/Lesson 6.1 & 6.2 - Parallel Computing Patterns.md

         - Multiple blocks resident on one SM may be good
             - "potentially gives better latency hiding characteristics b/c you have more warps that may be in flight at the same time from slightly different pieces of the program"

-Saw a trade off between: maximizing parallelism and more work/thread.
-This is b/c communicating within a thread is better than between threads
+Saw a trade off between: maximizing parallelism and **more work/thread**.
+This is because communicating within a thread is better than between threads (**minimize global mem bandwidth**).

 # SpMv

+- right data structure can make a big difference
 - what is the role of a thread?
 - Imbalance in work if we have 1 thread per row (runtime is proportional to longest row )
-    - but if there is no imbalance, there is a ~3x speed advantage over doing 1 thread per element since you don't have to communicate between threads
+    - but if there is **no imbalance**, there is a ~3x speed advantage over doing 1 thread per element since you don't have to communicate between threads
 - Headscratcher: 1 thread per element or row when we don't know what the matrix looks like?
 - Hybrid approach from 2009 [Supercomputing conference](http://sc15.supercomputing.org), Bell & Garland
     - solve the regular part of matrix with thread per row, and irregular with thread per element